Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Related Work

-While initial research focused on white-box attacks, other works explored less permissive conditions.
-Taori et al.~\cite{taori2019targeted} presented a targeted attack against ASR models, based on an assumption that the attacker can access the model’s output distribution (before the model decoding phase).
-Although the attack functions under grey-box settings, the target transcription is limited to two words.
-Khare et al.~\cite{khare2018adversarial} utilized multi-objective evolutionary optimization to attack under black-box settings.
-In the real world, black-box attacks are considered a greater and more realistic threat than white-box or grey-box attacks.
-While some black-box attacks use complex optimizations and gradient approximations, a simpler approach is to use the transferability property of adversarial examples~\cite{szegedy2013intriguing, papernot2016transferability} to transfer a perturbation from one model to another.

-Additional work was done to craft adversarial perturbations that can be used in the physical world.
-Recent studies~\cite{qin2019imperceptible, szurley2019perceptual, yuan2018commandersong} presented attacks which can craft audio-based adversarial examples that can be played over-the-air.
-Both~\cite{qin2019imperceptible, szurley2019perceptual} use the expectation over transformation framework~\cite{athalye2017synthesizing} to improve perturbation robustness for real-world transformation.
-A simulator was used to simulate how each audio sample would be heard when played in rooms of different sizes.
-The additional data samples were used to craft the adversarial perturbation, which improves the success of the attack when evaluated with the same transformations in the real world.
-However, none of the attacks mentioned above are feasible in real-world scenarios, since they are implemented for prerecorded audio samples.
-Furthermore, they are also sensitive to background noise, limiting their use in the real world.
+Other studies presented real-world adversarial perturbations, such as attacks that craft audio-based adversarial examples that can be played over the air \cite{qin2019imperceptible, szurley2019perceptual, yuan2018commandersong}.
+Both \cite{qin2019imperceptible} and \cite{szurley2019perceptual} used the expectation over transformation framework (EOT) \cite{athalye2017synthesizing} to improve perturbation robustness for real-world transformation.
+They used a simulator to simulate how each audio sample would be heard when played in rooms of different sizes.
+The simulated data samples were used to craft the adversarial perturbation to improve the attack's success when evaluated with the same transformations in the real world.
+However, none of the attacks mentioned above are feasible for privacy protection in the real world, since they were implemented with prerecorded samples.
+Furthermore, the attacks were also shown to be sensitive to background noise, limiting their use in the real world.